 "We need to reach [an audience] and then grow.
 But it's definitely in our dreams to do Pro versions that are expanded.
 It just depends on a lot of things working out for us."

-That's not as exact as we'd prefer, but it makes sense considering how long term Media Molecule's plans are for Dreams.
+That's not as exact as we'd prefer, but it makes sense considering how long-term Media Molecule's plans are for Dreams.
 There are no guarantees, but if Dreams gets to where it needs to be, it will eventually expand onto PC and beyond.
+It won't be the first formerly PS4 exclusive game to make the jump to PC recently.
+Death Stranding and Horizon: Zero Dawn both came to PC in 2020 and The Last of Us 2 is rumored to be in the works as well.

 There's already some incredible stuff (opens in new tab) in Dreams